 2011: We opened a second clinic in Elkhart at Belmont Mennonite Church to provide additional services to the Elkhart community.

 2012: Goshen clinic and office staff moved to Plymouth United Church of Christ.

-2014: Due in part to the opening of Heart City Health Center's second office,

-    Scenic Health in Elkhart, more of the needs of Elkhart residents were being met.
+2014: Due in part to the opening of Heart City Health Center's second office, Scenic Health in Elkhart, more of the needs of Elkhart residents were being met.
 We closed the clinic at Belmont Mennonite Church.

-    2017: The Center for Healing & Hope incorporated Elkhart County HOPE (Helping

-    Our People Everywhere) and extended our services beyond medical clinics to also

-    include resources and assistance for immigrants.
-In December we launched the

-    GRID (Goshen Resident Identification) card.
+2017: The Center for Healing & Hope embraced Elkhart County HOPE (Helping Our People Everywhere) and extended our services beyond medical clinics to also include resources and assistance for immigrants.
+In December we launched the GRID (Goshen Resident Identification) card.